 The Campus Center requires that all visitors must be fully clothed and wearing shoes at all times while utilitizing the facility.

-Skateboarding is not permitted in the Campus Center or any entrance, staircase or handicapped ramp in or around the building.
+Roller Skating and/or Skateboarding is not permitted in the Campus Center or any entrance, staircase or handicapped ramp in or around the building.

 Smoking is not permitted in the Campus Center in compliance with the Smith College smoking policy and the Massachusetts Clean Indoor Air Act.
 This smoking ban extends to the outside deck of the Carroll Room, vestibules between doors and the Campus Center Café deck.
 Smoking is not permitted within 20 feet of any college facility, including the Campus Center.